slatedocs/slate/source/index.html.md

 4. <a href="https://lightning.network/lightning-network-paper.pdf">Lightning Whitepaper</a>
 5. <a href="https://www.youtube.com/watch?v=l1si5ZWLgy0">Introduction to Bitcoin</a>

-## Connect to Suredbits Lightning Node
+## Suredbits Lightning Node
 In order to access our APIs, you will need to connect to our lightning node via your preferred lightning client.

 The url is:

 <span style="color:blue"> *0338f57e4e20abf4d5c86b71b59e995ce4378e373b021a7b6f41dabb42d3aad069@ln.test.suredbits.com* </span>

+## Suredbits Lightning Payment

+Here is our custom drop-in solution in nodejs client for our API: <a href="https://github.com/suredbits/lightning-charge">https://github.com/suredbits/lightning-charge</a>

+## Suredbits Websocket Endpoint
+Here is the websocket channel for Suredbits: <a href="wss://test.api.suredbits.com/nfl/v0">wss://test.api.suredbits.com/nfl/v0</a>

 ## Format